-The Wirral Ale trail has been a huge hit with Ale lovers over the last 2 years.
-The unique bus based moving festival tours great pubs and micro breweries by Shuttle-bus around the Wirral all day.
-This year the Wirral’s bus based Real Ale Trail Festival is on Saturday 10th June and we will be visiting 10 of the best pubs on the Wirral.
-Sample unique ales, some are just brewed for the trail but don’t worry the pubs also support the local Gin makers, cider and lots of other bar drinks too.
-This year the trail will include Heswall and Thorton Hough into its route, it’s certainly the first time we had a giant Windmill to visit.
+The Wirral Real Ale Trail has been a huge hit with Ale lovers over the last 2 years.
+The unique bus based moving festival tours great pubs and micro breweries by shuttle-bus around the Wirral all day.
+This year the Wirral’s bus based Real Ale Trail Festival is on Saturday 7th October and we will be visiting 10 of the best pubs on the Wirral.
+Sample unique ales some of which are just brewed for the trail – but don’t worry, the pubs also support local Gin makers, cider and lots of other bar drinks too.
+This year the trail will include Heswall and Thorton Hough into its route – it’s certainly the first time we’ve had a giant Windmill to visit!

-Here is to enjoying a day spent with good friends and good ale in the beautiful English Summer time.
+Here is to enjoying a day spent with good friends and good ale in the beautiful English Country.
 Bottoms up!

 £12 per ticket in advance available from any participating pub or £15 on the day (there’s no admin fees if you buy at the pub!)

-From traditional seaside locations to rural country pubs with Windmills.
-The Wirral Ale trail has a uniquely diverse selection of pubs and venues with one thing in common, great Real Ales.
+From traditional seaside locations to rural country pubs with Windmills, the Wirral Ale trail has a uniquely diverse selection of pubs and venues with one thing in common, great Real Ales.
 All of the pubs have great ale at the heart of what they do.
-Don’t you worry about how to get to all these pubs as the event is set up so you don’t need to drive and allows you to concentrate on one thing, enjoying the hospitality and your friends and of course our Great British Ale.
+Don’t you worry about how to get to all these pubs as the event is set up so you don’t need to drive and allows you to concentrate on one thing, enjoying the hospitality and your friends along with our Great British Ale.